qinghong1038/foodBot/README.md

 An application that helps informing students and staff on a daily basis (~6:30 and 7:30 in the morning) about the upcoming meals that day.
 The application can be configured in advance for the upcoming meals of the week / month.

-Optional: an interaction between the recepients of the information and their preferred choice for the upcoming meal could be made.
+Optional: an interaction between the recipients of the information and their preferred choice for the upcoming meal could be made.

 ### Specific performance (success) criteria
  - Specific performance criteria have been drawn up that make it possible to evaluate the success of the product in criterion E.